-At Smithfield we're hugely excited to
+At Smithfield we're hugely excited to be delivering our managed work-space concept - Smithfield Works - and to see the transformative impact this, and 3 Smithfield, will have in delivering a truly holistic business eco system.

-concept - Smithfield Works - and to see the transformative impact this, and 3 Smithfield, will have in delivering a truly holistic business eco system.
 As we emerge from the pandemic, we can't wait to see how the existing Smithfield community comes together with our new residents at Clayworks, the guests at our Hilton hotel and the wider Stoke community to enjoy the fabulous environment at Smithfield.
 We also can't wait to be able to finally have our opening party at the hotel!